 Slavery in Contemporary Imagination

 Students in this Endeavor program will learn about histories of enslavement to better understand racial justice movements today.
-We will explore Richmond's history as the second largest slave trading city in the nation as well as the slave rebellions nurtured here as a result.
+We will explore Richmond's history as the second largest site for the trade of enslaved people in the nation as well as the rebellions against enslavement nurtured here as a result.
 We will connect that history to how and why Richmond has become ground zero for anti-racist activism today, with the toppling of confederate statues along the city's well-known Monument Avenue making national headlines in the summer of 2020.

 As part of this class, we will hone our ability to connect the past to the present in order to work toward a more equitable future.
 We will study contemporary film, art, books, plays, graphic novels, music and more to do this work.
 We also will explore the city together: walking the downtown Slave Trail as well as Monument Avenue, visiting the Virginia Museum of Fine Arts, and touring the many murals around the city to explore the use of art as activism.
 We also will meet with present-day activists to hear their visions for racial justice in the city and beyond.